 Mental Illness and The Criminal Justice System

-Prosecutors and judges are often unfamiliar with mental illness and may misjudge an ill person who is charged in criminal court.
-To effectively represent a client with mental health issues, an attorney must have an in-depth understanding of the challenges such a client would face.
+Prosecutors and judges are often unfamiliar with mental illness and may misjudge an ill person charged in criminal court.
+To effectively represent a client with mental health issues, an attorney must understand the challenges such a client would face.

 The Connection Between Mental Health Issues and Criminal Justice

-If you, or someone you know, suffer from mental illness, you know the pain and suffering it causes.
-You also know about mental illness and the connection to the commission of crimes.
-You only need to visit a courtroom on a criminal docket day to see how prevalent mental illness is.
+If you, or someone you know, have a mental illness, you know the pain and suffering it causes.
+You also understand how mental illness can result in behavior leading to contact with the criminal justice system and felony or misdemeanor charges.
+You only need to visit a courtroom on a criminal docket day to see the prevalence of mental illness.

 Michigan criminal lawyers who can defend clients with mental illness

 A person facing a criminal charge and dealing with a mental illness needs a compassionate attorney who understands the pain and anxiety that both situations cause.
 Michigan criminal lawyers need to be experienced in handling the defense of the criminal charge and making sure that mental illness is appropriately considered.

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have extensive experience in these situations.
 Our attorneys have access to the necessary experts and materials to provide the best possible defense for clients with mental illness.
 We have the compassion and understanding to protect a person with a mental illness, while being aggressive and tenacious in protecting them from a criminal charge.
 It is essential to have both compassion and toughness.
 Our attorneys have the respect, reputation, and decades of experience to handle your matter.
 Our firm is the “go-to” Michigan criminal firm if you are in trouble.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.